National Grid

 Previous studies: University of California-Berkeley, Environmental Science

 Monica was a product manager at Bloom Energy before joining LGO.
 Her LGO internship at National Grid modeled the value of procuring reactive power from combined heat/power systems.
-Now full-time at the company, Monica’s analysis of infrastructure trade-offs supports National Grid’s drive to become carbon neutral.
+Monica joined the company full-time after graduation in its strategy group, rising from analyst to her current role as director.